Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa

 return dp[n][C]

-In the bottom-up approach, we use two separate loops for initialization and one nested loop for storing results in the table.
+We use two separate loops for initialization and one nested loop for storing results in the table.
 During each iteration of the loop, we perform constant operations.
-So time complexity = O(n) + O(C) + O(nC) = O(n*C).
+So time complexity = O(n) + O(C) + O(n*C) = O(n*C).
 We use an extra 2D table of size (n + 1)*(C + 1), so space complexity = O(n*C).

 This approach is slightly more efficient compared to the top-down approach.
 The reason is simple: there is no overhead of recursive calls and call stack.

 The above solution uses O(n*C) space.
-The critical question is: Can we reduce the space complexity further?
-Can we use just a table with two rows to get the solution of 0-1 knapsack problem?
+The critical question is: Can we reduce the space further?
+Can we use a table with two rows to get the solution?
 Let's think!

-If we observe the pattern of filling the table, we can notice an idea: To fill the (i, j) entry, we use two values stored in the previous row at (i - 1, j) and (i - 1, j - W[i - 1]).
+In the above solution, we can observe a pattern: To fill the (i, j) entry, we use two values stored in the previous row at (i - 1, j) and (i - 1, j - W[i - 1]).
 In other words, for filling the ith row, we use the value stored in the (i - 1)th row.
-So, we can use only two rows to store solutions: the previous row and the current row.
+So, we only need two rows at a time: previous row and current row.

 For example, for i = 3, the previous row will be stored at dp[0] and the current row will be filled at dp[1].
 Then, for i = 4, dp[1] will contain the entries of the previous row and the current row will be filled at dp[0] (overriding the previous value stored in dp[0]).
 This is the idea of a rolling array in dynamic programming.